rwb/c200/README.md

 * Suppose we have 5 patrol districts in a medium-sized city.
 * Historically, 40% of the calls for service have come from District 1 while the remaining calls were equally distributed among the other 4 districts.
 * The police chief has asked the crime analysis staff to determine whether this old pattern still holds.
-* The chief asks the staff to be very sure before drawing a "there has been a change" conclusion.
-* So the crime analysts decide in advance to set a demanding significance level of 0.01.
+* The crime analysts decide in advance to set a significance level of 0.05
-* From Appendix 2, the critical value of the chi-square distribution with 5 - 1 = 4 degrees of freedom is 13.277.
+* From Appendix 2, the critical value of the chi-square distribution at the 0.05 significance level with 5 - 1 = 4 degrees of freedom is 9.488.
 * The team examines the last 162 calls for service and obtains the following data:

 | Patrol District | # of Cases | % of Total |